QUARTERLY EPS CHANGE (THIS QUARTER VS. SAME QUARTER LAST YEAR): [FAIL]

-The EPS growth for this quarter relative to the same quarter a year earlier for SALM (61.54%) is above the minimum 18% that this methodology likes to see for a "good" growth company.
-Therefore, SALM passes the first requirement.
+The EPS growth for this quarter relative to the same quarter a year earlier for SALM (-33.33%) is below the minimum 18% that this methodology likes to see for a "good" growth company.
+SALM fails the first requirement.

 This methodology looks for annual earnings growth above 18%, but prefers higher than 25%.
-SALM's annual earnings growth rate over the past five years of -14.06% fails this test.
+SALM's annual earnings growth rate of 31.46%, Based on the average of the 3 and 4 year historical EPS growth rates using the current fiscal year EPS estimate, passes this test.

 EARNINGS CONSISTENCY: [PASS]

 According to this methodology, each year's EPS numbers should be better than the previous year's.
 One dip is allowed, but the following year's earnings should be a new high.
-SALM, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were -1.47, -0.35, 0.08, 0.26, 0.18, passes this criterion.
-The one dip is considered acceptable, as earnings quickly rebounded after the decline.
+SALM, whose annual EPS before extraordinary items for the last 5 years (from earliest to the most recent fiscal year) were -0.35, 0.08, 0.26, 0.18, -0.11, passes since the latest quarter's earnings are on track to be the best yet.

 CURRENT PRICE LEVEL: [FAIL]